Resolutions are great, but they tend to suggest you've done something wrong.

 Along with the minimum 150 minutes a week of moderate-intensity cardio exercise (think: walking, biking) recommended by the American College of Cardiology, don't forget you should also get in strength training twice a week, Dr. Marshall says.

-Lifting weights or doing body-weight exercise develops your body into a formidable force from now into your elder years.
+Lifting weights or doing body-weight exercise develops a strong body and supports healthy aging.
 It keeps bones strong, creates core strength needed for functionality and builds balance, too.

 Dr. Marshall shares that her great aunt, who is 94 years old, does 50 push-ups a day.
 "And they're not modified push-ups either!" she says.